Beautiful Trauma (song): Critical reception

 Andrew Unterberger from Billboard described the song as "elegant and bloody, shimmering and grungy… its life affirming without being pandering", whilst also noting that it was the "perfect lead single" choice.
 Hayden Wright from Radio.com reviewed the song positively, stating, "it’s an epic, dramatic track with stylistic range and plenty of heart".

 Music video

 Two videos were released for the song.
 On October 12, 2017, a dance video featuring dancer and model Larsen Thompson and a company of male dancers was released, directed by Nick Florez and R. J. Durell, Pink's choreographers.
 On November 21, 2017, this was followed by an "official" music video featuring actor, producer, model, singer and dancer Channing Tatum.
 The video features Pink and Tatum as Fred and Ginger Hart.
 Throughout the video, Pink vacuums, irons a shirt and subsequently burns it, and burns a pie.
 The two then dance in drag, drink, and engage in role play with a second woman named Rhonda (portrayed by Nikki Tuazon).
 The music video was directed and choreographed by Florez and Durell.
 For the video, costume designer Kim Bowen won the Costume Designers Guild Award for Excellence in Short Form Design.

+In France, the scene of the end was cut and replace by another due to the sadomasochistic content and suggestives images.